adilovungal/Amazon-Web-Scraping-Project/README.md

-Amazon Web Scraping Project
-In this project use BeautifulSoup and Requests to scrape data from Amazon.
+This project uses BeautifulSoup and Requests to scrape data from Amazon.